How to Negotiate and Settle Allstate Insurance Claims

 Colossus takes all of the above data and compares it to the thousands of cases that have had similar facts and have gone to trial and/or come to pass in that area.
 From this information, Colossus creates a settlement range.
 While many other companies also use Colossus as a case evaluation tool to consider, it is generally understood that Allstate uses this as the primary tool to define the range within which they will settle a case.

-Allstate and Low Impact Collisions
+Why Does Allstate Fight Low Impact Collisions?

+Juries often have a hard time understanding how people are injured when the property damage is minimal.
+Thus, fighting these claims tends to be low-risk for insurance companies.
 Allstate has a reputation among personal injury attorneys as an insurance company that fights cases where the damage to the vehicle does not create the image of a severe impact.
 They often classify these as Mist Claims (Minor Impact Soft Tissue).
 Once a claim is classified as a MIST claim, you can expect them to make a nuisance value offer and force you to file a lawsuit and take the case to trial to get a fair amount for your damages.

 Soft tissue injuries such as whiplash are the most common injuries sustained after a car accident and the easiest for a defense lawyer to convince a jury into not believing the plaintiff.
 By fighting them aggressively, Allstate forces a car wreck lawyer to decide whether he is really willing to gamble his money on a case that has a higher chance of losing simply due to juror bias against personal injury claimants.

-How to Make Allstate Insurance Claims
+How Do I Make Allstate Insurance Pay a Settlement?

 In order to get the best possible settlement, you should familiarize yourself with the various variables that Colossus considers.
 You should gather all of your medical records and bills and be sure that all of your injuries are documented in the information you present.
-You should also take care to follow all of your doctor’s orders, see any specialists they refer you to and treat in a timely and reasonable manner.
+You should also take care to follow all of your doctor’s orders, see any specialists they refer you to, and treat in a timely and reasonable manner.
 You should also get solid documentation of any lost time from work down to the hour and rate of pay.

-In order to get more than their “top offer,” you will likely need to get a re-evaluation of your claim.
+To get more than their “top offer,” you will likely need to get a re-evaluation of your claim.
 This is very difficult.
 While different levels of adjusters may have some small discretion to offer 500-1500 over and above their range to settle, you may have to convince the adjuster to re-run your case through Colossus to get a higher settlement evaluation.
 In our experience, they will rarely do this unless you can offer them additional evidence that they did not take into account the first time.

 How Much Will Allstate Pay For Pain and Suffering?